Skip to main content

 }

-# Prepare the query vector
+# Otherwise, query with the sparse vector

-query_vector = [{1: 0.2, 50: 0.4, 1000: 0.7}]
+# query_data = [{1: 0.2, 50: 0.4, 1000: 0.7}]

 Then, execute the similarity search using the search method: